Eye contact: Cultural differences

 In many cultures, such as in East Asia and Nigeria, it is respectful not to look the dominant person in the eye, but in Western culture this can be interpreted as being "shifty-eyed", and the person averting eye contact can be judged as bad because "they wouldn't look me in the eye"; references such as "shifty-eyed" can refer to suspicions regarding an individual's unrevealed intentions or thoughts.
-Nevertheless, the seeking of constant unbroken eye contact by the other participant in a conversation can often be considered overbearing or distracting by many even in Western cultures, possibly on an instinctive or subconscious level.
+Nevertheless, the seeking of constant unbroken eye contact by the other participant in a conversation can be considered overbearing or distracting by many even in Western cultures, possibly on an instinctive or subconscious level.

-In traditional Islamic theology, it is often generally advised to lower one's gaze when looking at other people in order to avoid sinful sensuous appetites and desires.
+In traditional Islamic theology, it is often advised to lower one's gaze when looking at other people in order to avoid sinful sensuous appetites and desires.
 Excessive eye contact or "staring" is also sometimes described as impolite, inappropriate, or even disrespectful, especially between youths and elders or children and their parents, and so lowering one's gaze when talking with older people is seen as a sign of respect and reverence.
 Nonetheless, actual cultural and societal practices in this regard vary greatly.

 Japanese children are taught in school to direct their gaze at the region of their teacher's Adam's apple or tie knot.
 As adults, Japanese lower their eyes when speaking to a superior as a gesture of respect.

-Some bodies of parliamentary procedure ban eye contact between members when speaking.
+Some bodies of parliamentary procedure, such as the Minnesota Senate, ban eye contact between members when speaking.